 Although dealing with grief is difficult any time of year, the holiday season can magnify the bereaved’s sense of sadness and loss.
-The holidays are traditionally spent with friends and family, making merry and celebrating traditions.
-For those going through divorce, caring for the terminally ill, or mourning, the festivities can remind them of their loved one’s absence and serve as a sharp contrast to their suffering.
+For those going through a divorce, caring for the terminally ill, or mourning the loss of a loved one, the festivities can remind them of their loved one’s absence and serve as a sharp contrast to their suffering.
 Other holiday obligations such as buying gifts, traveling, and spending time with difficult or unsupportive relatives can further strain the bereaved.
-If you begin to feel overwhelmed with grief during the holidays, or feel like you may be experiencing depression, reach out for support.
+In this blog post, we will go over the difference between grief and depression, healthy coping strategies for dealing with loss during the holidays, and tips for getting help if you need it.

 The Difference Between Grief and Depression

 It’s important to understand the difference between the normal grieving process and clinical depression.
-Bereavement is a normal, albeit painful, part of life.
-Although the length and style of the grieving process varies from person to person and culture to culture, it’s typified by intense feelings of sadness and loss.
+Bereavement is a normal, although painful, part of life.
+While the length and style of the grieving process varies from person to person and culture to culture, it typically includes intense feelings of sadness and loss.